carolina-bolnykh/dmvBot/README.md

 ## DMV Bot

-I want to make a bot that periodically tracks when the next available driver license appointment becomes available at the Clayton DMV
+a bot that periodically tracks when the next available driver license appointment becomes available at the Clayton DMV

 - .env params for clayton location: "1665 Old U.S. 70, Clayton, NC 27520"